asreview/asreview/docs/source/lab/models.rst

 want more control, you can create custom models by mixing and matching components.
 This flexibility allows you to tailor the AI model to your specific dataset and research goals.
-Custom models can combine components from both ASReview and the :doc:`dory` package, offering advanced options for those with more technical expertise.
+Custom models can combine components from both ASReview and the :doc:`dory` extension, offering advanced options for those with more technical expertise.

 ELAS Ultra